tardate/LittleCodingKata/README.md

-# 324 Little Coding Katas
+# 325 Little Coding Katas

-> Latest addition:sparkles: [catsay](./rust/cli-catsay) - Building the catsay example from Practical Rust Projects, learning about making command-line programs with Rust
+> Latest addition:sparkles: [catsay TUI](./rust/catsay-tui) - Building the text UI catsay example from Practical Rust Projects, learning about making text UI programs with Rust

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about